Savvythelegend/PGDocs/docs/recovery.md

 For details and instructions on the `recovery` bootstrap method, see [Bootstrap from a backup](bootstrap.md#bootstrap-from-a-backup-recovery).

-!!!
-Important
+:::important
 If you're not familiar with how
     [PostgreSQL PITR](https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-PITR-RECOVERY)
     works, we suggest that you configure the recovery cluster as the original one when it comes to `.spec.postgresql.parameters`.
 Once the new cluster is